Kar3rraN03/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Rk8vu8U.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Following after the the assignee, the next step is to update the SLA plan to SEV-A due to the priority level being an emergency.This tells us this ticket needs to be worked on first,
+Following after the the assignee, the next step is to update the SLA plan to SEV-A due to the priority level being an emergency.This tells us this ticket needs to be worked on first.
 </p>
 <br />